volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 This is **Global Lexical Environment**.
 It has no **outer** reference.

-As the code is being executed, the Lexical Environment changes:
+As the code executes, the Lexical Environment changes:

 ```javascript
 let number;